LBoullosa/TheStandard.SPAL.POC/README.md

 # TheStandard.SPAL.POC
 Proof of concept to implement SPAL concept under The Standard paradigm.

+SPAL comes from Standard Provider Abstraction Library.
-<p>The main idea underneath this concept is being able to have multiple implementations for the same purpose.
-This approach enable us to use one or another implementation at design time or even at runtime.</p>
+The main idea underneath this concept is being able to have multiple implementations for the same purpose.
+This approach enable us to use one or another implementation at design time or even at runtime.

 <h3>Use case examples at design time</h4>